 9-month-old baby food chart

-In this 9 month old baby food chart, we are going to concentrate on the variety of indian foods you can feed to your child.
+In this 9-months-old baby food chart, we are going to concentrate on the variety of Indian foods you can feed to your child.
 Variety plays a major role in any food chart.
 So to begin with, you need to keep in mind not to repeat the fruits and vegetables over and over in a week.
-Monotony in a food chart for 9 month baby will result in your baby neglecting food.
+Monotony in a food chart for 9-months-old baby will result in your baby neglecting food.
 Even when you notice your baby likes something, try not to repeat it else your little one will stop eating it completely.

 Meal Plan for 9-month baby

-Your baby needs nutrition for a healthy growth.
-So, the 9-month-old baby food chart should include all key nutrients like protein, calcium, iron, fibre.
+Your baby needs nutrition for healthy growth.
+So, the 9-month-old baby food chart should include all key nutrients like protein, calcium, iron, and fiber.
 You can vary your options during the week from the food chart for 9-month-old baby listed below.

 Start the day with breastmilk or formula feed as this includes all the essential nutrients required for your baby’s growth.